Ashraf Laidi: Dangers of underestimating deflation

 In the “old normal”, bull markets in equities were typically accompanied by steady or rising sovereign bond yields as improved corporate valuations reflected robust economic growth.
 Such an assessment would ultimately force central banks to raise interest rates in order to rein inflation.
 This year, however, bond yields and equity prices have gone in their separate directions, as central banks print, bond traders expect low growth and low or zero inflation, while companies buy back their stock and pay dividends to boost their stock prices.
 Such divergence could only go so far until stocks give in to fresh bouts of volatility –as was seen in October and early December.

-If you found this article useful, you might also want to read Ashraf’s other article on the FX outlook for 2015, Kelvin Wong’s US stocks to watch in 2015 and James Chen’s technical analysis of indices, currencies and commodities for 2015.
+If you found this article useful, you might also want to read Ashraf’s other article on the FX outlook for 2015, Kelvin Wong’s notes on US stocks to watch next year and James Chen’s technical analysis of indices, currencies and commodities for 2015.